immcantation/immcantation/docs/tutorials/10x_tutorial.rst

     db <- readIgphyml("filtered_contig_heavy_germ-pass_igphyml-pass.tab", format="phylo",
           branches="mutations")

-Once built, we can visualize these trees using ape.
+Once built, we can visualize these trees using the R package ``ape``.
 Here, we only visualize the largest tree using the default parameters.
 However, there are many ways to make more lineage tree plots, as detailed in Alakazam's `lineage vignette <https://alakazam.readthedocs.io/en/stable/vignettes/Lineage-Vignette/>`__.
 Enter into the ``R`` session and save the largest tree as a png image::